I'm in a panic about how my kids and I will live after the divorce. How do I find out how much child support we can count on?

 Be careful about agreeing to it in writing.
 You can always do more, or pay more, without it in writing.
-Life changes, as do our lives.
 Your situation may change, preventing you from making the extra effort, and would require a trip back to court to amend your agreement.

 My spouse's income can vary greatly from one year to the next.
 How do I protect the kids and get the child support they deserve?

-In most states, you really have two choices here with respect to consistent child support payments.
+In most states, you really have two choices with respect to consistent child support payments.
 You can expect and demand the amount determined by your state's child support guidelines, or you can agree to take less.
 If you agree to take less, it might be as a percentage of income with a minimum built in.
+Rely on the child support laws or be open to negotiation.
 You don't have to negotiate however.
-Hold firm on the child support laws or be open to negotiation.
 It's your choice.

-I want to pay more child support to benefit my children, and wonder if that can be considered "paying forward" in the event I am unable to pay in the future.
+I want to pay more child support than I am required to in order to benefit my children, and wonder if that can be considered "paying forward" in the event I am unable to pay in the future.

 The only way that paying more than is required could be considered paying forward your obligation is if your ex agrees to that, and again, if it is in writing, you're covered.
 Most custodial parents don't accept such an offer though, as the extra child support rarely goes unspent.